 How to fix ‘Microsoft Management Console has stopped working‘ error.

-Here we have given the five methods to fix this issue, follow the following steps.
+Here we have given the five methods to fix this issue, Hopefully one of them will fix the issue.

 1. Install every pending Windows update

-As usual, the easier solution will be the first to try.
+This is the first step you should try.
 If we wave this problem, it is probably that the solution might be as easy as installing every pending update.
 With this intention, type update in the search bar to launch Check for updates, then follow the on-screen prompts to install every pending update.
 After installing all the updates, please restart the system and check whether the problem is resolved or not.
 If the problem continues, continue with the next method.

 2. Start Windows 10 in clean boot mode